Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 This is another autumn patina on a "Signature Series" copper apron front sink.
 Keep in mind, patina is a natural process and can not be totally controlled.
 We do our best to send you a good facsimile of what you see here.

 This is the Light version of Autumn.
-Just ask for this when you order.
-The above photos are of our normal Autumn patina.
+Just ask for a light version when you order.
+If you want to show some of the "New Penny" look, this is the patina to choose.

 Two of our customers was kind enough to send in photos of their copper apron front sinks featuring an autumn patina.